Being Human: Ancient and Modern Perspectives on Humanity

 Being Human is a university preparation programme for Year 12 students in the North West, Yorkshire and Humber who are thinking about studying the humanities subjects at university level.
 The programme consists of:

-1. Five seminar discussions led by Oxford academics; all five are run both in Manchester AND in Huddersfield.
-Monthly, November 2020 to March 2020.
+1. Five seminar discussions led by Oxford academics; monthly November 2020 to March 2020.

 2. A Three Day Residential in Oxford.
 All costs covered, including travel.